English Language Controls

 It is anticipated that over the next decade all dental care professionals will provide a greater proportion of dental care than is currently the case and this coupled with the desire of NHS policy makers to make better use of the dental workforce and thereby increase access to dental care, supports an argument for aligning the levels across the dental team.

-If applicants cannot provide the types of evidence described above we will consider other readily verifiable evidence proficiency in English which meets the criteria set out in our guidance.
+If applicants cannot provide the types of evidence described above, we will consider other readily verifiable evidence proficiency in English which meets the criteria set out in our guidance.
+The guidance document can be found on the right hand side of this page.